 Employer Branding on Twitter

-I singled out just one type of their Twitter posts.
-Take a look at these two examples:
+I singled out just one type of their Twitter posts - "Did you know" tweets.

 At the same time, L’Oreal is expressing appreciation for the hard work and enthusiasm their employees put into making these values come to life.

 💡 Key takeaway: